 Balcou was fascinated by Okumura’s reinterpretation of the original and, while in Japan in 2018, she made a ceremony for it.
 Each participant sent their can by post, then she orchestrates a ceremony with the help of a Japanese tea student.
 All the tins were laid out according to the rules.
 ‘Tôzai’ is the word used to signal the start of a Bunraku performance, the traditional Japanese puppet theatre.
 In accordance with the Bunraku model, several people are required to operate the puppets for the ceremony.
 Their bodies are concealed and they harmonize their gestures and rhythms in a choreography for hands.

-(from the exhibition booklet, La Ferme du Buisson CAC, Noisiel/Paris, 2018)
+(from the exhibition booklet, L'économie des apostrophes at La Ferme du Buisson Contemporary Art Center, Noisiel/Paris, France, 2018)